Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Introduction

 where $B$ denotes a Besov space.
 Their appearance is due to standard results for real interpolation, see e.g., \cite[Chapter 5]{BeLo}.
 Note that, for all $\frac{5}{4}-2\g<\delta<\g$, we can choose $p<\infty$ such that

-Therefore the maximal $L^p$-regularity in time and weak in space is suitable to prove an a-priori estimate that is uniform in $n$ still being compatible with the lack of uniform smoothness of the noise coeffiecients \eqref{eq:lack_regularity_coeff}.
-Let us warn the reader that, it is impossible to avoid the weak setting in the spatial variable.
-Indeed, even in the case of a scalar linear SPDE, if \eqref{eq:theta_behaviour} holds and the initial data is not constant in $x\in\T^3$, then a uniform in $n$ estimate along the scaling limit in a space stronger than the weak one leads to a contradiction with the energy balance of the limiting deterministic problem with increased viscosity, cf., \eqref{eq:hyper_NS_intro_increased}.
-The reader is referred to \cite[Remark 4.4]{A24_anomalous} for details.
+Therefore, the maximal $L^p$-regularity in time and weak (in the PDE sense) in space is suitable to prove an a priori estimate that is uniform in $n$, still being compatible with the lack of uniform smoothness of the noise coefficients \eqref{eq:lack_regularity_coeff}.
+Let us warn the reader that it is impossible to avoid the weak setting in the spatial variable.
+Indeed, even in the case of a scalar linear SPDE, if $(\theta^n)_{n}$ satisfies \eqref{eq:theta_behaviour} and the initial data $u_0$ is not constant, then a uniform in $n$ estimate along the scaling limit in a space stronger than the weak one leads to a contradiction with the energy balance of the limiting deterministic problem with increased viscosity \eqref{eq:hyper_NS_intro_increased}.
+The reader is referred to either \cite[Remark 3.4]{A24_anomalous} or \cite[Subsection 4.4.2]{Arole25} for details.
 Thus, the $ L^p$-approach used here is unavoidable.

-Finally, let us comment on the global well-posedness of \eqref{eq:hyper_NS_intro_increased} with $\mu\gg 1$.
-It can be surprising that even if the additional (eddy) dissipation $\mu\Delta$ acts only as a lower-order compared to $(-\Delta)^\g$, its effect as $\mu\gg 1$ can ensure global well-posedness of \eqref{eq:hyper_NS_intro_increased}.
-As we will show in Section \ref{s:global_high_viscosity}, in a \emph{subcritical} regime, it is possible to exploit the lower-order high dissipative effect of $\mu\Delta$ to improve suitable $L^p$-estimates for solutions to \eqref{eq:hyper_NS_intro_increased} which eventually leads to its global well-posedness in case $\mu\gg 1$.
+Next, we discuss the global well-posedness of \eqref{eq:hyper_NS_intro_increased} for $\mu \gg 1$.
+Although the additional (eddy) dissipation term $\mu\Delta$ is of lower order compared to $(-\Delta)^\g$, its influence for large $\mu$ guarantees the global well-posedness of \eqref{eq:hyper_NS_intro_increased}.
+This result can be established within a Hilbert space framework, and the detailed proof is provided in Section \ref{s:global_high_viscosity}.

+Finally, let us mention that our class of initial data is larger compared to the one used in \cite{FL19}.
+Indeed, as discussed around \eqref{eq:class_initial_data_revision}, we can allow initial data with vorticity of \emph{negative} regularity, i.e., $\mathrm{curl}\, u_0\in H^{\chi}(\T^3;\R^3)$ with $\chi>\frac{3}{2}-2\g$.
+Note that the regularity threshold $\frac{3}{2}-2\g$ is critical for the vorticity formulation.
+However, we stress that taking the $\mathrm{curl}$ in the HNSEs \eqref{eq:hyper_NS} does not yield the stochastic Navier-Stokes equations considered in \cite{FL19} (even in the case $\g=1$).
+Therefore, it is not possible to recover the results in the previously mentioned reference from the present manuscript.